Student Code of Conduct

 - In recent years, electronic communications, including, but not limited to, email (electronic mail) and instant messaging has become a major means of communication for employees and students both within the College and beyond.
 Email use raises a number of issues including privacy of messages, email address publication, rights of discovery, acceptable use, harassment and storage.

-- This procedure applies to all electronic communications, including, but not limited to, email established by the College for students, and clarifies the College’s electronic communications policies and account use.
+- This policy applies to all electronic communications, including, but not limited to, email established by the College for students, and clarifies the College’s electronic communications policies and account use.
 Persons who are given access to the College’s email systems are expected to familiarize themselves with, and abide by, the policies in this document.
-Because of the rapid advances in technology, this cannot be an all-inclusive list.
-Knowledge, intent, and harm done will be assessed during any investigation and considered in any disciplinary action.
+Because of the rapid advances in technology, this cannot be an all inclusive list.
+Knowledge, intent and harm done will be assessed during any investigation and considered in any disciplinary action.

 - The College may monitor student electronic communications for any reason, without the permission of any account user.
 This includes possible monitoring of deleted files, metadata and other electronic information stored on the College’s central backup system or otherwise available as part of its data management.

 - A user does not have any greater right of privacy or otherwise diminish the College’s right of access by using passwords or other security measures on the College’s computer systems.

 - Files obtained from sources outside the College, including files attached to email, should not be downloaded or used without first scanning the material with industry standard virus-checking software.

 - The College’s policies against sexual or other harassment apply fully to the College’s electronic communication systems.
 Therefore, NO electronic communication should be sent, printed or saved which contains material that is inconsistent with the College’s policies (e.g., policies against discrimination, retaliation and harassment, sexual or otherwise).
 Students may notify the helpdesk if an email has been received that violates this policy.